vitalikpi/claim_processor/README.md

 ## Evaluation Criteria
 1. Clean, documented code and avoidance of anti-patterns
 2. Functioning code
-3. Consideration of corner cases.
+3. Consideration of corner cases